nghiango1/hello/ai/README.md

 # AI

-The corrected way to use the full potential power of computer but got lost with LLM
+The corrected way to use the full potential power of computer, but we got lost too much with just LLM

 ## Why?
 The meanning behind all this notes